-Pure, clean, uncluttered and balanced are all words that can be used to describe Japanese-style interiors with a minimalistic flare.
+Pure, clean, uncluttered and balanced are all words that can be used to describe Japanese-style interiors with a minimalistic flair.
 And what better place in your home to apply these looks and feelings than in the kitchen – a place in everyone’s home that can be busy, untidy, hot and cluttered on a daily basis.
 If you’re not inspired to cook because you can’t easily find the tools you need, or if you’re convinced you don’t have ample space to prepare a meal, resulting in your emotional and physical health being overwhelmed.

 4. Eat when you need to

-In Japan, food isn’t a maths equation or a bargaining tool.
+In Japan, food isn’t a math equation or a bargaining tool.
 They simply eat three full, well-rounded meals a day (yes, lots of carbs and deep fried tempura included).
 And you never, ever see anyone eating on the street or in the public transport (in fact, it’s even considered impolite).
 We, on the other hand, have trained our bodies through constant grazing to interpret the slightest sign of hunger as a dire drop in blood sugar.
 But any dietitian will tell you that if you’re covering your nutrient requirements in main meals, you don’t actually need add-ons.
 Japanese food looks fiddly, but it’s fairly easy to prepare.
-Simply open a sachet of Miso (and FYI, studies show that having soup like miso at the start of a meal means you consume less), drizzle a lump of tofu with soy sauce, add some leftover rice and a can of tuna.
-Bon apettit!
+Simply open a sachet of Miso (and FYI, studies show that having a soup like miso at the start of a meal means you consume less), drizzle a lump of tofu with soy sauce, add some leftover rice and a can of tuna.
+Bon Appetit!

 5. Money, I’m not your slave

 Japanese people are incredibly stylish without being slaves to fashion (once they’ve passed the age of Harajuku).
 They spend up on key pieces and look after them.
-Choosing high quality fabrics and simple dressing is in their DNA.
+Choosing high-quality fabrics and simple dressing is in their DNA.
 Same with things they buy for home or hobbies.
 Embrace quality, not quantity.